 Day 2.
-Float Trip & Whitewater, Spences Bridge to Lytton
+Spences Bridge to Lytton – 39 km

 60+ Bird Species

-The birding component is a highlight.
-More than sixty species have been identified along the river corridor, and your heart will soar when a golden eagle lifts off the cliff at 150-million-year-old Black Canyon or an osprey dives into the Thompson, emerging with a rainbow trout in its talons.
+More than sixty species of birds have been identified along the river corridor.
+Your heart will soar when a golden eagle lifts off the cliff at 150 million-year-old Black Canyon or an osprey dives into the Thompson emerging with a squirming rainbow trout in its talons.

 Pukaist Village & Huge Talus Slope

-There was once a large First Nations village of at least 800 people near a long talus slope on the Thompson River.
-Their burial ground was at the base of the slope that is now home to a collection of mammals, birds and reptiles.
+The Pukhaist First Nations Village of 800 residents lived near this dramatic talus slope for thousands of years.
+Their burials usually took place at the base of the slope that now caters to a unique assortment of mammals, birds, and reptiles.

 Your Home Base

-In the evenings and early mornings, when you are not on the river or exploring a side canyon, you have all the amenities of the Kumsheen Rafting Resort at your disposal.
-We feast on gourmet French cuisine in the Cutting Board Restaurant, recharge in a Teepee or themed Canvas Cabin, and relax around the pool or hot tub.
+In the evenings and early mornings, when you are not on the river or exploring a side canyon, you can experience all the amenities offered at the famous Kumsheen Rafting Resort.
+We feast on gourmet cuisine in the Cutting Board Restaurant.
+You have the option to bring your RV or recharge in a unique Teepee or themed Canvas Cabin, and enjoy Canada’s premier rafting resort.